 - Leicester and Leicestershire Animal Aid

 - Rhubarb Farm

-At the same event, the Chamber's president, Kevin Harris, announced the new beneficiaires for 2019 which are:
+At the same event, the Chamber's president, Dawn Edwards, announced the new beneficiaires for 2020 which are;

 The Leicestershire and Rutland Community Foundation sets up personally-named local giving funds for companies and individuals, families and groups of friends.
 Having a fund or foundation with the Community Foundation is like having your own charitable foundation – but it’s much less expensive, and the Community Foundation manages auditing, reporting and administration.